theyaneshj17/3D_BrainPlot_R/README.md

-# Creating Consistent Color Scales Across Multiple 3D Brain Plots in R
+# Consistent Color Scales Across Multiple 3D Brain Visualization with ggseg3d in R

 This script demonstrates how to create and visualize brain regions with consistent color scales across multiple brain plots.
 It utilizes the *ggseg3d* package for 3D brain visualization and ensures that all plots use the same color scale for comparative purposes.